The body has a hierarchy of needs. A hierarchy of things without which it will die.

 Adenosine triphosphate (ATP) is THE fuel of the human body, every single chemical reaction inside your body is powered by it, if you were to run out, you would die in seconds.

-And now you start to understand why this hierarchy is so important.
+And now you start to understand why this hierarchy is how it is.

 When we look at the health and fitness industry you can see we’ve been obsessed by the 2 systems at the bottom of the hierarchy for the last 70 years.
 Isn’t it time we started looking higher up the hierarchy?
 At the systems which can have a HUGE effect on health once we get leverage over them.